 General Obligations.
-HIPAA regulates the use and disclosure of PHI and the collection, use, maintenance, or transmission of electronic PHI, and requires that covered entities provide a notice of privacy practices.
-In addition, HIPAA establishes certain "individual rights" (such as the right to access PHI, or request an amendment of PHI, in a designated record set).
+HIPAA regulates the use and disclosure of PHI and the collection, use, maintenance, or transmission of electronic PHI, and requires that covered entities provide a "notice of privacy practices" that meets certain regulatory guidelines and is intended to inform consumers how their health information will be used and disclosed as part of receiving services from a provider or obtaining coverage from a health plan.
+In addition, HIPAA establishes certain "individual rights" (such as the individual's right to access PHI, or request an amendment of PHI, in a designated record set).

 HIPAA Requirements.
-HIPAA requires (with some exceptions) that covered entities: 1) use, request, and disclose only the minimum amount of PHI necessary to accomplish the intended purpose of the use, disclosure, or request (HIPAA Privacy Rule); 2) implement data security procedures, protocols, and policies at administrative, technical, physical, and organizational levels to protect electronic PHI (HIPAA Security Rule); 3) comply with uniform standards created for certain electronic transactions (HIPAA Transactions Rule); and 4) notify individuals if there is a security breach (and requires that business associates of HIPAA-covered entities notify these covered entities in the event of a security breach).
+HIPAA requires (with some exceptions) that covered entities: 1) use, request, and disclose only the minimum amount of PHI necessary to accomplish the intended purpose of the use, disclosure, or request (Privacy Rule); 2) implement data security procedures, protocols, and policies at administrative, technical, physical, and organizational levels to protect electronic PHI (Security Rule); 3) comply with uniform standards created for certain electronic transactions (Transactions Rule); and 4) notify individuals if there is a breach of unsecured PHI (and requires that business associates notify covered entities in the event of a breach).
+(Breach Notification Rule).

 Notice and Disclosure Requirements.
 The HIPAA Privacy Rule requires each covered entity provide notice to individuals of its privacy practices and of the individuals' rights under HIPAA, generally on the first visit for treatment.
-The Privacy Rule sets out specific requirements for the contents and method of the notice.
+The Privacy Rule sets out specific requirements for the contents and method of the notice of privacy practices.

 Individual Access to Collected Data.
 Under HIPAA, individuals have the right (with some exceptions) to: 1) request access to their PHI; 2) make corrections to their PHI; and 3) request an accounting of the manner in which their PHI has been disclosed.
+There is an obligation for covered entities to provide this accounting of disclosures.
+However, there are also a number of exceptions in which the entity is not required to provide the accounting.

 Restrictions on Sharing Data with Third Parties.
 Unless the HIPAA Privacy Rule establishes regulatory permission for a covered entity to use or disclose PHI for a specific purpose, either generally (such as treatment or payment) or subject to a particular process (such as disclosures to law enforcement or judicial or administrative proceedings), the Privacy Rule requires covered entities to obtain "authorization" from the individual.
 The Privacy Rule outlines specific requirements governing procedural and substantive requirements for obtaining authorization.
+Authorization is designed to obtain informed consent from consumers about how their PHI will be used or disclosed.